hudsonmcmanus/OMDB-Movie-Search/README.md

 Install all dependencies
 ### `npm install`

-Then create a .env file and add your OMDB API key
+Create a .env file in the project root and add your OMDB API key
 ### `REACT_APP_API_KEY = 'apikey'`

 Then run